sandeepsukhani/find-max-number/README.md

 #### Client Flow:
 1. Connects to the server which opens a stream for sending and receiving data.
 2. Concurrently starts accepting response from input stream in a goroutine.
+3. Starts accepting number from console.
+For each number it does following:
-3. Before sending request, client computes signature of request using its private certificate.
+   * Before sending request, client computes signature of the number using its private certificate.
-4. This signature is sent with request to server for validation.
+   * This signature is sent with request to server for validation.

 #### Server Flow:
 1. Server starts accepting connection from clients.